kazimovzaman2/holbertonschool-higher_level_programming/README.md

 ## Contributions

 Contributions to this repository are welcome.
 Feel free to submit pull requests to add more projects or improve existing ones.

+## License

+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.